andyfitzsuse/andyfitz.github.io/posts/my-mantra.md

 If you're thinking this is all very agreeable and high level, that's because it is.
 What it's not is apathetic, complacent, or unwilling to grow.

 It's also an outright rejection of the lane-focused functional roles promoted by Radford and Comptryx career bands.
-And that's only been a problem once.
+In my experience, you have to contribute wider than your function, and my band has only been a problem once.

 ## What is your ethos ?